Abstract

 Circulating EV Proteomics Reveal Markers Associated with Metastasis and Worse Prognosis

-We then investigated whether cEV proteins can assist in the distinction of early versus late-stage pancreatic cancer.
+We then investigated whether cEV proteins can assist in the distinction of metastatic versus non-metastatic pancreatic cancer.
 We compared the cEV proteome profiles of individuals with metastatic cancer to those without metastasis and identified 85 proteins differentially expressed between the two groups (Supplementary Table 6).
 Supervised clustering between metastatic and non-metastatic diseases showed a clear separation with two distinct expression patterns (Figure 3A).
-The majority of non-metastatic cases represented stages 1 and 2 diseases, with a minority representing locally advanced stage 3 disease.
-In particular, PSMB4, RUVBL2 and ANKAR (Figure 3B) EV protein levels were increased, whereas RAP2B, SERPINA12 and IGLV4-69 abundance levels were decreased in the cEVs of patients with metastatic disease (Figure 3C).
+In particular, PSMB4, RUVBL2 and ANKAR (Figure 3B) EV protein levels were increased in patients with metastatic disease, whereas RAP2B, SERPINA12 and IGLV4-69 abundance levels were decreased in the cEVs of patients with metastasis (Figure 3C).
 Together, these findings suggest the presence of a core set of cEV proteins with the potential to distinguish early versus metastatic pancreatic cancer.

 We further analyzed whether the expression of certain cEV proteins had prognostic relevance in our cohort.
 We first classified individuals with PDAC as having low or high expression of any given markers based on each marker’s first and third quartile.
 Survival was estimated by the Kaplan Meier method.
-We identified that the cEV expression of RALB, CRP, and CD55 had a significant correlation with worse survival, while PDCD6IP expression had a trend for improved outcomes (Figure 3D).
+We identified that the cEV expression of RALB, CRP, and CD55 had a significant correlation with overall survival, with a trend for PDCD6IP (Figure 3D).

 Validation of cEV Markers Using Parallel Reaction Monitoring and Identification an EV Protein Signature for Pancreatic Cancer Diagnosis